Is it true that you should stop drinking milk as an adult?

-Search in Google issues about 407 000 results at the request of "milk is harmful after 30 years", approximately 1.31 million - According to the phrase “milk is harmful after 40 years” and 1.56 million, if you type in the search bar "Milk is harmful after 50 years."
+A Google search returns approx. 407,000 results for the query “milk is harmful after 30 years”, approximately 1.31 million - according to the phrase “milk is harmful after 40 years” and 1.56 million, if you type “milk is harmful after 50 years” in the search bar.
 It turns out that the harm of milk seems to increase with age.
-Milk is accused of raising risks of developing cardiovascular diseases and appearance Memory problems.
-Eat messagesthat milk promotes leaching of calcium from the body, provokes edema and obesity, increases the risk prostate cancer And bladder in men and cancer of the mammary glands And uterus In women.
-At the same time, the law "On the consumer basket" assumed (concept abolished In 2020) that an adult should consume 290 kg of dairy products and milk a year.
-And the Ministry of Health calls The “rational” total consumption of 50 kg per year of milk, kefir, yogurt with a fat content of 1.5–3.2% and 60 kg of the same products with a fat content of 0.5–1.5%.
+Milk is accused of increase risks of developing cardiovascular diseases and emergence memory problems.
+Eat messagesthat milk contributes to the leaching of calcium from the body, provokes edema and obesity, and increases the risk prostate cancer And bladder in men and breast cancer And uterus in women.
+At the same time, the law “On the consumer basket” assumed (concept abolished in 2020) that an adult should consume 290 kg of dairy products and milk per year.
+A Ministry of Health calls “rational” is the total consumption of 50 kg per year of milk, kefir, yogurt with a fat content of 1.5–3.2% and 60 kg of the same products with a fat content of 0.5–1.5%.

-Milk and risk of fractures
+Milk and the risk of fractures

-From the data available today, it follows that the use of milk in adulthood is unlikely to protect a person from fractures, but at the same time it is not capable of provoking them, "leaching from the bones of calcium."
-Researcher and nutritionist Gale Kryl from the Cleveland Clinic Supplies Bottom line: "There is no sufficiently convincing evidence to justify the restriction of milk consumption."
-The conclusions look in a similar way meta zerosorpublished in the journal “Clinical and Experimental Studies of Style”: “From a scientific point of view, there is no reason to remove the product rich in calcium and other important nutrients from the diet of large populations”.
+From the data available today it follows that drinking milk in adulthood is unlikely to protect a person from fractures, but at the same time it is not capable of causing them, “washing out calcium from the bones.”
+Researcher and nutritionist Gail Cresci of the Cleveland Clinic fails bottom line: “There is not enough evidence to justify limiting milk consumption.”
+The conclusions look similar meta review, published in the journal Clinical and Experimental Research on Aging: “There is no scientific reason to remove a food rich in calcium and other important nutrients from the diet of large populations.”

 Free photos of Coffee